Chandrahas529/Homereverse_Clone/README.md

-This is a clone of Homerevese app.And i have used GSAP to animate the site.
+This is a clone of Homeverse site.